sirbo44/sirbo44/README.md

 ## 👋 About Me

-I’m Stavros Syrmpopoulos, a tech-savvy student from **Athens, Greece**.
-I’m currently pursuing:
+I’m Stavros Syrmpopoulos, a tech-driven professional from **Athens, Greece**.
+My academic background bridges computing and operations:
-- **Industrial Management & Technology** at University of Piraeus
+- 🎓 **BSc (Hons) in Computing** – University of Bolton (Graduated July 2025)
-- **Computing** at University of Bolton (Greater Manchester)
+- 📚 **Industrial Management & Technology** – University of Piraeus (Ongoing)

-I enjoy building meaningful tech solutions, solving systems problems, and merging the worlds of management and code.
+I enjoy building meaningful tech solutions, optimizing system architectures, and merging the worlds of business management and code.

 ---